8 Types of Debenture – Scholarszilla

 Types of Debenture

-2) Unsecured debentures: These are the debentures that have no security.
-The issue of unsecured debentures is now prohibited b the Companies Act, 2013.
+These are the debentures that have no security.
+The issue of unsecured debentures is now prohibited by the Companies Act, 2013.

-3) Registered Debentures: Registered debentures are those debentures on which the name of holders are recorded.
-A company maintains ‘Register of Debentureholders’ in which the name, address, and particulars of holdings of debentureholders are entered.
+Registered debentures are those debentures on which the names of holders are recorded.
+A company maintains ‘Register of Debentureholders’ in which the name, address, and particulars of holdings of debenture holders are entered.

-4) Bearer Debentures: The name of holders are not recorded on the bearer debentures.
+The name of holders are not recorded on the bearer debentures.
 Their names do not appear on the ‘Register of Debentureholders’.
-Such debentures are transferable b mere delivery.
-Payment of interest is made b means of coupons attached to debenture certificate.
+Such debentures are transferable by mere delivery.
+Payment of interest is made using coupons attached to debenture certificate.

-7) Convertible Debentures: Convertible debentures give right to holder to convert them into equity shares after a specific period of time.
+Convertible debentures give right to holder to convert them into equity shares after a specific period of time.
 Such right is mentioned in the debenture certificate.
-The issue of convertible debenture must be approved b special resolution in general meeting before they are issued to public.
+The issue of convertible debentures must be approved by special resolution in general meeting before they are issued to public.